ibm-cloud-docs/image-templates/import-image.md

 Imports are limited to 100 GB disks.
 Images must be named according to the following example: filename.vhd-0.vhd or filename.vmdk-0.vmdk

-## Converting images to VHD
-{: #convert-to-vhd}

-VHD and VMDK format are the only supported image formats for virtual servers.
-To convert images to VHD from any format other than VMDK, use the following information:

 * Qemu-img 2.7.0 or newer is required
 * Convert the image with the following command: